citiususc/hipster/README.md

 // Search the shortest path with Dijkstra's algorithm and print the result System.out.println(Hipster.createDijkstra(GraphSearchProblem.from("A").to("F").in(graph)).search());
 ```
-But that's not all!.
-Hipster comes with different problem examples that illustrate how Hipster can be used to solve a wide variety of problems such as the eight puzzle problem, N-Queens problem, etc.
+But that's not all.
+Hipster comes with different problem examples that illustrate how Hipster can be used to solve a wide variety of problems such as the eight puzzle problem or the N-Queens problem.

 ## What's next?